 Could you recognise a Heart Attack?

-February is heart month, so this is a good opportunity to raise awareness about heart attack.
 Did you know that cardiac arrest and a heart attack are actually different?
 However, the two terms are often confused and used interchangeably.
 In cardiac arrest, the person is unconscious, unresponsive and not breathing (or not breathing normally).
 In a heart attack, the person is normally conscious, responsive and breathing.
 A heart attack can lead to a cardiac arrest.

 What is a heart attack?